missionpinball/mpf-docs/howto/sounds/basic_setup.rst

 Now when you start your machine you will have some sounds available (assuming you placed some supported sound files in your folder during the last step) and they will all have some very basic default settings.
-It is very likely that you won't be happy with the default settings for all of your sounds so let's create some more specific settings for some of them.
+It is very likely that you won't be happy with the default settings for all of your sounds so let's create some more tailored settings for a few of them.

 Renaming some sounds
 ~~~~~~~~~~~~~~~~~~~~

-Your sounds now all have names based on their file names without the extensions and by default that
+Your sounds now all have names based on their file names (without the extensions), and by default
-is how they must be referenced in your config files.
-Perhaps some of your file names are either a
+that is how they must be referenced in your config files.
+Perhaps some of your file names are
-bit cryptic or contain additional text that you'd like to shorten.
-One option is to simply rename
+either a bit cryptic or contain additional text that you'd like to shorten.
+One option is to
-any files you'd like in the operating system.
-Another option is to setup some configuration
+simply rename any files you'd like in the operating system.
+Another option is to setup some
-options in your config files to reference the sound file by a different name which is what we will
+configuration options in your config files to reference the sound file by a different name which
-do next.
+is what we will do next.

 I downloaded a triangle sound from `www.freesound.org <http://www.freesound.org/>`_ that has an
 obnoxious filename: ``22783__franciscopadilla__80-mute-triangle.wav``.
 I would rather just refer